Call for Presentations

 - A mid-to-advanced level presentation that can be covered in a 60 minute session, including time for questions.

 - A "deep dive" into a critical benefits-related topic.
 Symposium attendees look for topics at an indepth level they haven't heard anywhere else.

 - An objective presentation that does not give the appearance of endorsing any particular company or product.

 Who is the Symposium audience?

 - Diverse.
-Attendees represent corporations, consulting firms, health care organizations, hospitals, banks, insurance companies, investment and administration firms, jointly trusteed and public employee benefit plans, law firms and other organizations involved with employee benefits.
+Attendees represent corporations, consulting firms, health care organizations, hospitals, banks, insurance companies and brokerages, investment and administration firms, along with multiemployer and public employee benefit plans, and other organizations involved in the employee benefits space.

 - Engaged.
-Most attendees have, or are pursuing the CEBS, GBA, CMS or RPA designation in the U.S. or Canada.
+Many attendees have, or are pursuing the CEBS, GBA, RPA or CMS designation in the U.S. or Canada.